2012-2013 Academic Year

 Students have the right to withhold all information, directory and non-directory, and can do this by filing an Information Hold Request with the Registrar’s Office.
 Requests to withhold information are granted for one semester.
 See current Student Handbook for more information.

-Mount St. Mary's College recognizes and values the inherent human dignity of every individual.
+Mount St. Mary’s College recognizes and values the inherent human dignity of every individual.
 MSMC is committed to creating and maintaining a collegial environment which does not allow sexual harassment within or connected to the operation of this institution.
 Sexual harassment, in all its forms, will not be tolerated and MSMC is committed to ensuring that all faculty, staff, and students are given a safe and comfortable environment in which to develop and work to their full capacity.
 MSMC will take all reasonable steps to prevent harassment: to educate members of the college community about the issue; to promptly respond to allegations of harassment; and to discipline those who do not comply with the MSMC policy.
 Faculty, staff, and students have a legal right to raise the issue of sexual harassment without fear of retaliation.
 Supervisors shall take every complaint of sexual harassment seriously and all complaints will be appropriately investigated.
-Procedures for administration of this policy are described in the appropriate section of the Faculty Handbook, the Employee Handbook, and the Student Handbook.
+Procedures for administration of this policy are described in the appropriate section of the Faculty Handbook, the Staff Handbook, and the Student Handbook.

 For a complete description of the procedures for administration of the MSMC Sexual Harassment Policy, see the Student Handbook or request a copy of the document from the Office of Student Affairs.